Satisfaction is Key

 - A pungent smell from the drainage may indicate a pipe leak

-Inspecting the HVAC systems involves turning on the heating system and the air conditioning one by one and observing the room’s temperature.
+Inspecting the HVAC systems involves turning on the heating system and the air conditioning individually and observing the room’s temperature.
 Assuming the unit operates as designed with no visible leaks or electrical issues, they will then check the speed and efficiency of the heating or cooling system.
 Older units will include inspection of the damper, furnace, and other heating system components.

-For a heating unit, they will monitor the time of how quickly the room heats to the desired temperature and how the warm air is circulated through the room.
+For a heating unit, they will monitor how quickly the room heats to the desired temperature and how the warm air is circulated through the room.

 With a cooling system, they will check how long it takes for the temperature to drop and if the airflow is consistent throughout the room.
 Also, check for signs of rust on the cooling unit metal and if strange sounds are coming from the AC.
 They’ll also provide an inspection of the ductwork — which is a vital component of energy efficiency.